vitmalina/w2ui/readme.md

 2. If you are changing JS files - do all changes in /src folder
 3. If you are changing CSS files - do all changes in LESS in /src/less/src
 4. If you want to help with unit test - do all changes in /qa
-5. If you want to change documenation - do all changes in /docs
+5. If you want to change documentation - do all changes in /docs
 6. If you want to add demos - do all changes in /demos